mipalgu/CGUSimpleWhiteboard/README.md

-# CGLib
+# CGUSimpleWhiteboard
-A wrapper around glib-2.x for Swift
+A Swift Package Manager wrapper around an installed gusimplewhiteboard.
+For this to work, make sure you have installed the whiteboard library in /usr/local on the host.